-Jan Wouter Vasbinder is director of Para Limes @ EU.
+Jan Wouter Vasbinder is the director of Para Limes @ EU.
 Prior to that, he was the director of the Complexity Programme aimed at developing a Complexity Institute at the Nanyang Technological University (NTU) in Singapore.
 The Complexity Programme was renamed Para Limes in April 2014.

 The joy in his work comes from exploring new, potentially powerful, combinations of knowledge, arts, philosophy and practice and from developing projects and programmes to make such combinations useful.
 His motto is: “the value of knowledge is in its use”.

-Dr. Stephen Oppenheimer is a British paediatrician, geneticist, and author.
+Dr Stephen is a British paediatrician, geneticist, and author.
 Oppenheimer is a graduate of Balliol College, Oxford (Animal Physiology Hons: 1968; Medicine: BM BCh 1971), and trained in medicine at Oxford University (1965-1971) and at the Royal London Hospital (RLH 1968-1972) pre-registration House Jobs (1971-2).
 He did his residency training at the RLH and Oxford 1973-6, passing Membership of the Royal College of Physicians (MRCP UK) in 1975, Diploma of Tropical Medicine & Hygiene (DTM & H, Liverpool School of Tropical Medicine) in 1978, and receiving Royal College of Physicians Paediatric Specialist Accreditation in 1984.
 He was elected Fellow and Examiner for the Royal College of Physicians UK (1991).